ExpressLRS/Docs/docs/hardware/spi-receivers.md

 ![HW Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-hardware/master/img/hardware.png)

 !!! note "Supported RF Modes"
-    D(D250, D500), F(F500, F1000) and Full Res(100Hz Full Res, 333Hz Full Res) Modes (Packet Rates) are not supported by the ExpressLRS SPI code and thus will not bind or sync with a TX module in any of these modes.
+    SPI receivers **DO NOT** support D(D250, D500), F(F500, F1000) and Full Res(100Hz Full Res, 333Hz Full Res) Modes (Packet Rates) and thus will not bind or sync with a TX module in any of these modes.

 A few Flight Controllers and AIOs have been released with ExpressLRS receivers on-board using SPI instead of a regular UART.
 This means you can build a more compact and lightweight whoop or nano longrange rig without the need for an external receiver.
 More of these flight controllers are coming into stores.

-Because the ExpressLRS code is "baked-in" to the flight controller firmware instead of using a second microcontroller, these can not be updated the same way external uart-based receivers are updated.
+Because the ExpressLRS code is "baked-in" to the flight controller firmware instead of using a second microcontroller, these can not be updated the same way external UART-based receivers are updated.

 !!! info "NOTE"
     You cannot use the ExpressLRS Configurator to update these FCs.
+You must update the flight controller software, eg Betaflight.

-For these SPI ExpressLRS AIO to work with ExpressLRS 3.x, you will need [Betaflight 4.4](https://github.com/betaflight/betaflight/releases/tag/4.4.0-RC2) flashed into the flight controller.
-[Betaflight 4.3.0](https://github.com/betaflight/betaflight/releases/tag/4.3.0) and [Betaflight 4.3.1](https://github.com/betaflight/betaflight/releases/tag/4.3.1) only works with ExpressLRS 2.x.
+SPI receiver compatibility with ExpressLRS v3.x *requires* your flight controller be flashed with [Betaflight 4.4](https://github.com/betaflight/betaflight/releases/tag/4.4.0).
+If you are running [Betaflight 4.3.0](https://github.com/betaflight/betaflight/releases/tag/4.3.0) or [Betaflight 4.3.1](https://github.com/betaflight/betaflight/releases/tag/4.3.1), your receiver will only work with ExpressLRS v2.x.
+Please update to Betaflight 4.4 for ExpressLRS v3.x compatibility.

 In preparation for updating, you should save a copy of your `diff all` dump.
 Simply go into the CLI Tab of the Betaflight Configurator and execute the command `diff all` then press enter.
 A bunch of text will show up on the screen.
 At the bottom of the page, click the **Save to File** button and navigate to the folder you want the file to be saved.
 Finally click `Save` after taking note of the folder and filename of the text file.
-You will need to navigate to this file later on, moreover if you already have customized your settings on the flight controller, like rates, pid tune, OSD.
+You will need to navigate to this file later on, moreover if you already have customized your settings on the flight controller, like rates, PID tune, OSD.
 For newly acquired flight controllers, this is often unnecessary.

 Using the latest [Betaflight Configurator](https://github.com/betaflight/betaflight-configurator/releases), navigate into `Firmware Flasher` and select the latest [Betaflight release](https://github.com/betaflight/betaflight/releases/tag/4.4.0-RC2).
 Depending on your AIO board, the target will differ: